Contemporary printmaking studio: focus on creative layers

 When I've finished, what course can I do next?

-The Contemporary Printmaking studio courses run each term, so you may wish to repeat this multi- level course in order to develop your practice or perhaps focus on one technique or process on one of our short courses.
+The Contemporary Printmaking studio courses run each term, so you may wish to repeat this multi- level course in order to develop your practice or perhaps use the portfolio you will build towards applying for the advanced printmaking course or alternatively focus on one technique or process on one of our short courses.
 Your tutor can advise..

 Anne-Marie studied Fine Art at Epsom School of Art & Design and Advanced Printmaking at Central Saint Martin’s School of Art & Design.
 She has been working with printmaking, drawing, watercolour and mixed media since 1976 and has been involved in art education since 1987 at City Lit College of Adult Education, Central Saint Martin’s School of Art & Design, Bath Spa University School of Art & Design, Norwich School of Art & Design, Havering college of Further & Higher Education, V & A Museum Education department (printmaking workshops,) Morley College of Adult Education.
 Anne-Marie has exhibited nationally including the Hayward Gallery, Royal Academy of Arts, Battersea Arts Centre and internationally at Brooklyn Art Library USA, RAMOMA (Museum of Modern Art Nairobi Kenya,).
 Publications: Mandy Bonnell & Stephen Mumberson ‘Printmaking on a Budget’; Jane Stobbard ‘Drawing Matters’; Jackie Newell & Dee Whittington ‘Monoprinting’ Teaching forms an integral part of Anne-Marie’s art practice with both often acting as a stimulus for the other.